WebAuth Frequently Asked Questions

 With Developer Tools installed, you should have everything that you need to build and run WebAuth.
 There are only a few caveats:

-The MACOSX_DEPLOYMENT_TARGET variable needs to be set to 10.4 (it seems to default to 10.1):
+The MACOSX_DEPLOYMENT_TARGET variable needs to be set to 10.8 or some other appropriate version:

 You can then configure WebAuth with: